 SECTION 4.
 PLACE OF MEETINGS; MEETINGS BY TELEPHONE

-Immediately following each Annual Meeting of members, the Board of Directors shall hold a Regular Meeting for the purpose of organization, and the transaction of other business.
-Notice of this Meeting shall not be required.
+At each Annual General Membership Meeting of members, the Board of Directors shall hold a Regular Meeting for the purpose of organization, and the transaction of other business.

 SECTION 6.
 OTHER REGULAR MEETINGS

-Other Regular Meetings of the Board of Directors shall be held without call at such time and location as fixed by the President.
-Such Regular Meetings may be held without notice.
+Other Regular Meetings of the Board of Directors shall be held at such time and location as fixed by the President.

 SECTION 7.
 SPECIAL MEETINGS

-A. Authority to Call.
-Special Meetings of the Board of Directors for any purpose may be called at any time by the President, or any Vice-President, the Secretary, or one-third of the authorized number of Directors.
+Authority to Call.
+Special Meetings of the Board of Directors, for any purpose, may be called at any time by the President or any Vice-President, the Secretary or one-third of the authorized number of Directors.

 SECTION 8.
 DIRECTORS QUORUM